 School's almost out and summer is nearly here!
 What better time for a road trip?
-No matter if you're headed off on a grand tour of America's national parks to celebrate the NPS Centennial, or simply visiting relatives in a nearby town, allow students and children the opportunity to help with trip planning.
+No matter if you're headed off on a grand tour of America's national parks, or simply visiting relatives in a nearby town, allow students and children the opportunity to help with trip planning.

 A fun way to get kids involved and excited about traveling is to map your route and work on an itinerary together.
 The map above was generated online, but a paper map works great, too.
 If you'd like to go high-tech, Google maps lets you plan routes and save places and there are many other apps, too.
 Just search for "route planner."

 Once you've roughed-out a route, start adding sites to see and places to stay.
 Perhaps let one student or child choose a single day to completely plan his or herself.